vaersaagod/muxmate/README.md

 MuxMate adds some methods and attributes to asset models:

 ### `isMuxVideo()` [bool]
-Returns `true` if the asset has a Mux playback ID.
+Returns `true` if the asset has a Mux asset ID.

 ### `isMuxVideoReady()` [bool]
-Returns `true` if the asset has a Mux playback ID and a "ready" status, i.e. is ready to play.
+Returns `true` if the asset has a Mux asset ID and a "ready" status, i.e. is ready to play.

 ### `getMuxVideo(array|null options = null, array|null params = null, string|null policy = null)` [Markup|string]
 `@options` Array of options; `inline`, `lazyload`